 7. HIGHER EDUCATION

-Along with the state sector there is also a sector of municipal higher education establishments run by local and regional authorities as well as a sector of non-state HE institutions operated in Russia in 2008.
-Due to policy of merges and liquidation of small HEIs provided by the Ministry of Education and Science in recent years their number is decreasing.
+530 state and 366 non-state HE institutions operated in Russia in 2015/16.
+Due to policy of merges and liquidation of ineffective HEIs provided by the Ministry of Education and Science in recent years their number is steadily decreasing.

 Degrees and Diplomas

-Russian higher education institutions may confer the following degrees and diplomas:
+Russian higher education institutions confer the following degrees and diplomas:

-- Bakalavr Diploma: four years of study or 240 credit units;
+- Bakalavr Diploma after four years of study or 240 credit units;

-- Magistr Diploma after two years of study.
+- Magistr Diploma after two years of study or 120 credit units.

 Bakalavr degree is conferred after a four-year course of study.
 Bakalavr programs cover wide range fields of study, except medicine.
 The function of Bakalavr degree is to provide a more academically rather than professionally oriented education.
 Bakalavr degree is a prerequisite for admission to Magistr studies.
 State final attestation includes the defense of a thesis prepared over a period of four months and State final examinations.
 Following a successful attestation, a state Diploma is issued attesting conferral of Bakalavr degree.
 The Diploma supplement includes the list of disciplines, the number of hours or credits, the grades, practical training, and the results obtained on final state examinations and in the defense of the thesis.

 The duration of study in the medical sciences is the following: